Chai Discovery Team

 Chai-1 is the result of a few months of intense work, and yet we are only at the starting line.
 Our broader mission at Chai Discovery is to transform biology from science into engineering.
 To that end, we'll be building further AI foundation models that predict and reprogram interactions between biochemical molecules, the fundamental building blocks of life.
 We’ll have more to share on this soon.

-We are grateful for the partnership of Dimension, Thrive Capital, OpenAI, Conviction, Neo, Lachy Groom, and Amplify Partners, as well as Anna and Greg Brockman, Blake Byers, Fred Ehrsam, Julia and Kevin Hartz, Will Gaybrick, David Frankel, R. Martin Chavez, and many others.
+We are grateful for the partnership of Dimension, Thrive Capital, OpenAI, Conviction, Neo, Lachy Groom, and Amplify Partners, as well as Anna and Greg Brockman, Blake Byers, Fred Ehrsam, Julia and Kevin Hartz, Will Gaybrick, David Frankel, R. Martin Chavez, Hans Bishop, and many others.